 \begin{Stpp} We make the second assumption (a version of unobstructedness) that $\mathcal{M}$ itself can be written as a quotient stack $[T/G]$ where $T$ is a \textit{smooth} quasi-projective scheme while $G$ is a finite group.
 Equivalently, $T$ admits a $G$-equivariant semi-universal deformations of complex log-terminal $K$-trivial varieties in our fixed class.
 Note that the possible singularities on $X$ could violate the Bogomolov-Tian-Todorov type unobstructedness and make this assumption nontrivial (cf., e.g., \cite{Gross.obst, Nam.obst}). \end{Stpp}

-\begin{Stpp} Take a $G$-equivariant projective compactification $T\subset \bar{T}$ such that $(\bar{T},\partial \bar{T}:=\bar{T}\setminus T)$ is a divisorial log terminal pair (the notion invented by Shokurov and is very close to being simple normal crossing cf., e.g., \cite[Chapter~3]{KM}).
-We \textit{assume} that $(\bar{T},\partial \bar{T})$ is log general type in the sense of Iitaka.\footnote{We expect this log general typeness has been expected or partially proved to be always the case by experts but could not find the proof in literatures.
-In the case when $M$ is naturally locally Hermitian-symmetric, it is verified by classical result of Mumford \cite{Mum77}. }
+\begin{Stpp} We take a $G$-equivariant projective compactification $T\subset \bar{T}$ such that $(\bar{T},\partial \bar{T}:=\bar{T}\setminus T)$ is a divisorial log terminal pair (the notion invented by Shokurov and is very close to being simple normal crossing cf., e.g., \cite[Chapter~3]{KM}).
+Our final assumption in this chapter is that $(\bar{T},\partial \bar{T})$ has non-negative logarithmic Iitaka dimension.\footnote{ In the case when $M$ is locally Hermitian-symmetric, even log general typeness had been verified as a classical result of Mumford \cite{Mum77}. } \end{Stpp}